 Explore the famous handicraft market of Old Havana

-This Cuba education tour is licensable for US professors, teachers, and education professionals who are interested in
+This Cuba study tour is licensable for U.S. professors, teachers, and education professionals interested in

 conducting professional research on the Cuban education system.

 to Cuba makes it easier for education professionals to get U.S. government licenses for cultural, educational, and people